peshala-prabhapoorna/sitegen-app/README.md

 # Static Site Generator

-This application converts markdown documents to html format.
-Markdown
+SiteGen is a static site generator that converts markdown formatted text files
+and static content attached to them into a HTML formatted static web page.

-syntaxt that the application can handle are listed below:
+Markdown syntaxt that the application can handle are listed below:
 1. Headings
 2. Paragraphs
 3. Code Blocks